BitByNIK/col633_xv6/README.md

 # COL633 - Resource Management in Computer Systems (xv6)

+For Mac users looking to run xv6, use this [Docker image](https://hub.docker.com/r/bitbynik/xv6-public).

 This repository contains solutions for **COL633 - Resource Management in Computer Systems** assignments, focusing on enhancing the **xv6** operating system.
 Below is a quick summary of each assignment:

 ## Assignment 1 - Shell Enhancements 🖥️